Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 Used to flag a method or an attribute that needs to know the caller type, in the `mozilla::dom::CallerType` sense.
 This can be safely used for APIs exposed in workers; there it will indicate whether the worker involved is a `ChromeWorker` or not.
-At the momen the only possible caller types are `System` (representing system-principal callers) and `NonSystem`.
+At the moment the only possible caller types are `System` (representing system-principal callers) and `NonSystem`.